-Solving this linear system, we recover the linear map $\varphi$, and thus the quadric $Q$ from $\ker(\varphi)$. \begin{lem} For a generic genus $4$ curve the vector $(\lambda_1, \ldots, \lambda_{10})$ is uniquely determined from this linear system up to a scalar. \end{lem} \begin{proof} With the same argument as in Lemma \ref{lem:gen_set} it suffices to check one example.
-We will now construct an example over $\mathbb{F}_{37}$ and verify the required properties with the aid of \Magma{}.
-(See the files \texttt{Lemma-Section-3.2-proofs.m} and \texttt{construct-Lemma-Section-3.2-proofs.m} in \cite{GitHub}.)
-Consider the plane quartic $X\subset \mathbb{P}^2$ with equation
+Solving this linear system, we recover the linear map $\varphi$, and thus the quadric $Q$ from $\ker(\varphi)$. \begin{lem} For a generic genus $4$ curve the vector $(\lambda_1, \ldots, \lambda_{10})$ is uniquely determined from this linear system up to a scalar. \end{lem} \begin{proof} With the same argument as in Lemma \ref{lem:gen_set} it suffices to check that it holds for Example \ref{ex:finite_field}. \end{proof}

-The curve $X$ was chosen in such a way that all bitangents are rational.
-This was achieved using the Aronhold-Weber formulas and as a consequence, we explicitly know equations for all bitangents.
-Next, using Recillas's trigonal construction \cite[Theorem 2.15]{Recillas} with the explicit geometric version of \cite[Theorem 1.5]{BruinSertoz} one can compute a genus 4 curve $C$ with a two-torsion point $\eta$ such that $\Jac(X)$ is isomorphic to the Prym.
-All the explicit properties of the curve $C$ that we claim below will be a consequence of this construction.
-We find that the canonical embedding of the curve $C$ into $\mathbb{P}^3$ is cut out by the equations

-$C$ has the following 10 products of pairs of tritangent planes $(H_i, H_i')$ differing by $\eta$.
-(Note that many of these are irreducible quadrics over $\F_{37}$, but factor as a product of two linear forms over $\F_{37^2}$.) \begin{small}

-\end{small} (It is important to ensure that the odd theta characteristics corresponding to $(H_i, H_i')$ are given by the $(\chi_i, \chi_i')$ from Lemma \ref{lem:special_characteristics}.)
-By explicit computation one checks that the 7 quadratic forms $H_3 H_3', \ldots, H_{10} H_{10}'$ are linearly independent and thus form a basis of $V_{C, \eta}$.
-This proves Lemma \ref{lem:gen_set}.
-Next, the bitangent lines of $X$ corresponding to $(H_i, H_i')$ under Milne’s bijection are given by